• Skip to primary navigation

 To make gluten-free peanut butter protein cookies, you will need the following ingredients:

-• Oat Flour- You can buy oat flour at most supermarkets or you can make your own by blending old-fashioned oats in a blender until the oats become a fine powder (about 30 seconds to a minute).
+• Oat Flour- You can buy oat flour at most supermarkets, or you can make your own by blending old-fashioned oats in a blender until the oats become a fine powder (about 30 seconds to a minute).
 Store your oat flour in an air-tight container for up to three months.
+For more tips, see my Oat Flour Baking Guide.

 • Brown Sugar- A touch of brown sugar gives these cookies just the right amount of sweetness.
-Although feel free to omit the sugar or substitute erythritol for sugar free.
+Feel free to reduce the sugar or substitute erythritol for sugar-free.

 • Baking Powder- Baking powder will give the cookies a slight rise when baking.